michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 17. By any other whom I have sent to you have I made prey of you?

-18. Of Titos I requested, and sent with him the brethren.The Polyglot editions read, " a brother."
-In any thing has Titos made prey of you?
-Have we not walked in one spirit, and in the same steps?
+18. Of Titos I requested, and sent with him the brethren.

 19. DO you again consider that we apologize to you?
 Before Aloha in the Meshiha do we speak; and all, my beloved, for the sake of your up-building.